Finding Pleasure in Puglia

 Pezza della Chiesa Dolce Natural Primitivo di Manduria 2015

 Beware, I’m sprinkling in some sweeter treats here…macerated 40 days after drying on the vine—yielding a very natural 107g/L residual sugar.
 Jammmmm-tastic like raspberry jam, a lick of acidity, and almost a hint of white chocolate—with air, a little leather shows up.
-Utterly craveable. — 6 months ago
+Utterly craveable. — a year ago

 Serge, Bob and 6 others liked this